Cancel anytime

 Strengths

-- Innovative product portfolio
+- Innovative and patented product designs

 Weaknesses

-- Smaller scale compared to major competitors
+- Smaller scale compared to industry giants

 Opportunities